LittleBlondeDevil/TruckDevil/README.md

 	```
 	Tools > Board: "[...]" > Macchina M2
 	```
-	- Select the serial port in use for the M2.
+	- Select the serial port in use for the M2 (usually named "Arduino Due").
 	```
 	Tools > Port
 	```